redhat-openstack/website/source/uncategorized/deploying-an-rdo-overcloud-with-instack.html.md

       #tuskar-cli
       instack-deploy-overcloud-tuskarcli

 After a successful deployment, you should see "Overcloud Deployed" in the standard output of the terminal.
-Next steps: [ Testing an RDO Overcloud with Instack ](Testing an RDO Overcloud with Instack)
+Next steps: [ Testing an RDO Overcloud with Instack](Testing an RDO Overcloud with Instack).

+If you run into issues and want to redeploy your Overcloud the first step is to delete it using the instructions in the [FAQ](http://openstack.redhat.com/Instack_FAQ#How_do_I_delete_the_Overcloud.3F).
+You should then be able to deploy the Overcloud again.

 ### Deleting an Overcloud